 During his tenure as a young artist at Washington National Opera, he sang the title role of Don Giovanni under the baton of Plácido Domingo.
 He returned a few seasons later as a guest artist to sing Marcello in La bohème.
-Additional operatic highlights include Figaro in Il barbiere di Siviglia with New York City Opera, and Valentin in Faust at Palm Beach Opera.
-He sang the role of Marcello in La bohème with the Merola Young Artist Program at San Francisco Opera and Ford in Falstaff as part of the Tanglewood Festival Fellowship Program with Maestro Seiji Ozawa.
+Additional operatic highlights include Figaro in Il barbiere di Siviglia with New York City Opera and Valentin in Faust at Palm Beach Opera.
+He also sang the role of Marcello in La bohème with the Merola Young Artist Program at San Francisco Opera and Ford in Falstaff as part of the Tanglewood Festival Fellowship Program with Maestro Seiji Ozawa.

 An in demand international concert artist, Mr. Yun’s favorite engagements include, most recently, Hayes’ Requiem at Carnegie Hall; Händel’s Messiah with Phoenix Symphony, which he performed for eight consecutive seasons; Beethoven’s Symphony No. 9 with Tokyo City Symphony; Nielson’s Symphony No. 2 with Philadelphia Orchestra; Verdi’s Requiem at Lincoln Center; and Carmina Burana with the Colorado Symphony.

 Mr. Yun has numerous accolades and awards to his credit including The Sullivan Foundation Award, a Connecticut Opera Company Scholarship, and Santa Fe Opera Awards, as well as being a National Finalist in the Metropolitan Opera National Council Auditions.